MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

 1. Enable LDAP/LDAP-S in the external JSON configuration file, appsettings.json:

-   1. Open the configuration file, \<web-node-install-path>/appsettings.json.
-(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)
+   1. Open the configuration file, [\<web-node-install-path>](../operationalize/configure-find-admin-configuration-file.md)/appsettings.json.

    1. Search for the section starting with `"LDAP": {`